AlubJ/docs.alub.dev/BactaTank-Classic/0.3.4/README.md

 ### Installing The Blender Add-on
 Installing the Blender Add-on is required if you want to edit meshes within a model.
 To install, in Blender go to `Edit >> Preferences >> Add-ons`, hit the `Install` button and select `bactatank-blender-addon-v[version].zip`.
 After installing you can enable the plugin and the BactaTank features will now be present.

+?> The latest Blender version the add-on supports is `v4.1`.
+This is due to Blender removing important API features on minor version changes.
+I have addressed this issue yet they still continue to make breaking changes in minor version updates.

 ### Useful Resources
 - [TtGames Modding Discord Server](https://discord.gg/ttgames-lego-modding-539431629718945793)